utils.leanix_client_module

 params = {"sort": "createdAt-DESC", "size": 100, "page": 1}

-Try to derive who is "responsible" for the technical user with the given id
+Try to derive who is "responsible" for the technical user with the given id.
+Usually, this is the user who created the technical user.

 Creates a new user in LeanIX by creating an invitation (by default: silent invitation without e-mail).